 Special tabulations must be scheduled so that they do not interfere with the requirements of NASS operational work.
 The cost and timing of delivery also depends on the level of complexity of the special tabulation.
 Some special tabulations may be done free of charge.
 Fees for larger and more complex special tabulations are calculated based on the number of days required to complete the tabulation and disclosure review.
 Special tabulation requests are reviewed on an individual basis to determine what expertise, resources, and technology are needed to complete each tabulation.
 Most special tabulations can take from several weeks to months to complete.

 Special Note on Timing: While the 2022 Census of Agriculture reports are being prepared, no special tabulation requests for the census of agriculture program data will be accepted until August 1, 2024.

 NASS maintains a list of completed special tabulations that includes a brief description of the tabulation and the requesting organization.
 Copies of completed special tabulations are available upon request by emailing SM.NASS.Data.Lab@usda.gov and providing the special tabulation ID.

 Request a Special Tabulation

-To request a special tabulation, the sponsor should provide a preliminary specification of the data needed using our online request form.
+To request a special tabulation, the sponsor must provide a preliminary specification of the data needed by completing the request form below and submitting the signed form to the NASS Data Lab and Data Access Group at SM.NASS.Data.Lab@usda.gov.
 NASS will then follow up and work with you to develop a final, detailed specification.
 When we have agreed on the specification, it is sent to our Data Access and Disclosure Review Board (DADRB) for consideration.